medialab/xan/docs/cmd/groupby.md

 Aggregations can be computed in parallel using the -p/--parallel or -t/--threads flags.
 But this cannot work on streams or gzipped files, unless a `.gzi` index (as created by `bgzip -i`) can be found beside it.
-Parallelization is not compatible with the -S/--sorted nor --pivot flags.
+Parallelization is not compatible with the -S/--sorted nor -C/--along-cols flags.

 Usage:
     xan groupby [options] <column> <expression> [<input>]